Brusomaroff/myFirstBootCampChallenge/README.md

 ## Step 1: I had to replace the nonsemantic elements with semantic elements

-## Step 2: I had to condense the unessecary extra lines in the css
+## Step 2: I had to condense the unnecessary extra lines in the css

 ## Step 3: I had to add alt attributes to my html